UCAS-Sawyer/CP2-Projects/Geometry_Calculator/README.md

 ## Contributors
 ---
-+ Copilot - Helped graph the shapes using matplotlib
++ Copilot - Helped graph the shapes using matplotlib and comments
 + Person who helped 2 - what they did
 + Person who helped 3 - what they did
 + Person who helped 4 - what they did